nutthawit/sway-dotfiles/readme.md

 1. After backup_usb is plugged execute service to auto backup root and home
 2. redesign and rewrite script send-snapshot and restore-snapshot to support step 1
+3. Check upstream of rust-lldb package by looking in rpmfile